qri-io/rfcs/text/0031-expanded_remove.md

 Flags:
-   --keep-files       don't remove a working directory if one exists --force            override checks that prevent data loss
+   --keep-files       don't modify or remove files in a working directory if one exists --force            override checks that prevent data loss
 ```